ibm-cloud-docs/discovery-data/tutorial-assistant.md

 In a later step, we will connect the search response in this action to a search extension that is configured for the assistant.

-## Create the Conversational Search project
+## Create a Conversational Search project
 {: #tutorial-convo-project}
 {: step}